Roberrt: Plot

 Raghava lives in Lucknow with his son Arjun and is the head cook in a Brahmin caterer where he helps his caterer's daughter Amrutha in a catering job, who soon falls for him for his honesty.
 Meanwhile, Balaram Tripathi, an ex-minister vows vengeance on Raghava: Balaram had planned an assassination attempt on ministerial candidate Omkar Shukla after he was humiliated in a wrestling betting, but was saved by Raghava.
 Tripathi had arranged his son Kishan's marriage with the Central minister's daughter for political gain but was ruined by Raghava and Arjun.

 Tripathi kidnaps Raghava and tells his henchman to finish him off and Arjun (who was asleep in his home), who is held at gunpoint, but Raghava violently finishes all of them and Tripathi.
-Kishan seeks the help of crime boss, Sarkar, to kill Raghava and dispatches men to finish him.
+Kishan seeks the help of a crime boss named Sarkar to kill Raghava and dispatches men to finish him.
 Raghava kills them without anyone's knowledge, where Sarkar is astonished to see Raghava and reveals that Raghava is Roberrt and Arjun is not his son.
-When confronted by Amrutha to reveal his past.
+When confronted by Amrutha, Raghava/Roberrt reveals his past.

 Past: Roberrt and Raghava are friends/brothers, who works for Sarkar's elder brother Nanabhai in Mangalore.
 Sarkar and Nanabhai were separated from each other due to jealousy.
 Later, Roberrt helps Raghava and Thanu express their love for each other to their parents, who declines, but later accepts their relationship.
 They get married and also bear a son named Arjun.
 Meanwhile, Roberrt and Raghava discovers Nana's son Cherry indulging in human trafficking and they kill him despite Nana's requests.
 While celebrating Arjun's birthday, Nana's gang are attacked by unknown forces and Thanu gets killed in the crossfire.
 Depressed about Thanu's death and worried about Arjun's future, Raghava becomes approver to the cops by divulging Nana's crimes to police commissioner Sathyadev.

 Raghava finds that Nana has planned to kill him in an encounter and arrives at Roberrt's den where he believes Roberrt to be involved in Nana's plan, the two indulge in a fight.
 However, Nana arrives along with Sarkar and shoots Raghava and knocks Roberrt.
 Nana and Sarkar reveals that it was all their plan and also divulges that Nana is the main mastermind behind the human traffickling and Cherry was following his orders.
 Nana kills Thanu's parents and throws a dead Raghava, Roberrt and an infant Arjun into a ship container where they drown it in the sea.
 Roberrt and Arjun survive and escapes from the drowned container.
 Before dying, Roberrt promises Raghava that he will raise Arjun in a non-violent manner.